2019-2020 Site Placements (click on any logo for more information)

 Quaker Voluntary Service opened a QVS house in Philadelphia, PA in August 2013.
-We are excited to be welcoming the fourth class of Fellows to the city of brotherly love, where there is an abundance of Quaker History, and care.
+We have been excited to welcome new Fellows to the city of brotherly love, where there is an abundance of Quaker History, and care.
 The house is under the spiritual care of both Green Street Monthly Meeting and Germantown Monthly Meeting, Central Philadelphia Monthly Meeting, and Monthly Meeting of Friends of Philadelphia (Arch St. Quakers), as well as being supported by the larger Philadelphia Quarterly Meeting.

 There are many ways for Friends to get involved and support the start up and ongoing QVS Philadelphia program.
 Thank you!